RickBrice/Signs/ReadMe.md

 ![](./images/IDS_Report.png)

 # Use Cases for Sign Models
 When signs are modeled with an internationally accepted data standard and schema, IFC4X3, the possibilities are nearly boundless.
-The following discussion supposes some use cases for sign models that may be in our future.
+The following supposes some use cases for sign models that may be in our future.

 ## Automated design of signage for a highway project
-During the development phase a project, software could use the roadway geometric and other related data to automatrically determine the number, type, size, and location of signs that conform to the requirements of the MUTCD and other design specifications and criteria.
+During the development phase a project, software could use the roadway geometric and other related data to automatically determine the number, type, size, and location of signs that conform to the requirements of the MUTCD and other design specifications and criteria.
 This can potentially reduce design time and cost.
+Some software may already do this.

 ## Automated evaluate of as-build sign
-A corrilary to the first use case is automated evaluate of as-build conditions against MUTCH and other design specifications and criteria.
+A corrilary to the first use case is automated evaluate of as-build conditions against MUTCD and other design specifications and criteria.
 Signage that does not conform to standards can be identified and corrected, as needed.
-This can be done as a construction activity and through the lifecycle of the asset.
+This can be done as a construction activity and through the lifespan of the asset.

 ## Evaluation of proposed changes to signing standards
 Periodically, standards like the MUTCD change.
 With all sign data in a consistent format, automated assessments of proposed standards changes can be made.
 If the sign data is in state-by-state custom formats, national evaluation is difficult.
-However, if every state had sign data in national standard format, nationwide evaluatation of proposed changes to standards and regulations can be made.
+However, if every state had sign data in national standard format, nationwide evaluatation of proposed changes to standards and regulations can be more easily made.

 ## Better informed sign maintenance
 With sign data in a consistent format, predictive algorithms can be ran against the data to estimate when and where certain types of maintenance activities might be needed in the future.
-An example is addressing overgrown vegitation that obscures signs.
+An example is addressing overgrown vegetation that obscures signs.
 Mixed with the LiDAR data and sign models, sign obstruction can be identified and maintenance plans can be developed.
-Predictive algorithms could estimate rates of vegitation grown and predict when in the future signs may become obscured and the future maintenance actions can be budgeted, planned, and scheduled.
+Predictive algorithms could estimate rates of vegetation grown and predict when in the future signs may become obscured and the future maintenance actions can be budgeted, planned, and scheduled.
 Similar predictions could be made about degredation of sign faces due to UV exposure based on the sign's location and orientation with respect to sunlight exposure.
-Past weather data, coupled with future exposure predictions and degedation models could inform sign maintenance decision making.
+Past weather data, cloud cover data, coupled with future exposure predictions and degedation models could inform sign maintenance and replacement decision making and risk assessment.

 The possibilities are nearly boundless.